 National fraud initiative and fair processing of information Click to get info

 Waltham Forest Council is required by law to protect the public funds it administers.
 We may share information provided to it with other bodies responsible for auditing or administering public funds, law enforcement agencies, or undertake local anti-fraud initiatives, in order to prevent and detect fraud or money laundering.
 The personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance, or employment.
 Further details of how your information will be used by us and these fraud prevention agencies for the prevention of further fraud and money laundering.

 Data matching involves comparing sets of data, such as the payroll or council tax records of a body, against other records held by the same or another body to see how far they match.
 The data is usually personal information.
 The data matching allows potentially fraudulent claims, payments and information to be identified.
 Where a match is found it may indicate that there is an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

-We participate in the cabinet office’s national fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise, and these are set out in the Cabinet Office’s guidance, which can be found at https://www.gov.uk/government/publications/code-of-data-matching-practic....
+The Cabinet Officer currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
+We are required to provide particular sets of data to the Cabinet Office for matching for each exercise, and these are set out in the Cabinet Office’s guidance, which can be found at https://www.gov.uk/government/publications/code-of-data-matching-practic....